crodr027/rshell/README.md

 ####Authors:
 Haripriya Vasireddy, Carolina Rodriguez
 ___
 **RSHELL** is a command shell written in C++ programming language.
 It executes commands in the PATH of underlying bash and a builtin command 'exit'.
 Features execution of single commands and multiple commands separated by ';'  '&&' or '||'.
+The rshell prompt is displayed with login and hostname if available.
 ___
 **Execution:** In rshell directory, run $make